rbtylee/Classic-Menu/README.md

 # Classic-Menu
 [![License](http://img.shields.io/badge/license-GPLv3-blue.svg?colorB=9977bb&style=plastic)](https://github.com/rbtylee/Classic-Menu/blob/master/LICENSE)

+Note: This Module has been merged back into Moksha 3.0.
+And further if any development will be taking place there.

 This is a simple module I created for the Bodhi Linux's e17 fork, Moksha.

 The module restores the e17's Desktop and Windows menus in Moksha's main menu.